-11.2 The Quartermaster Unit will examine the returned clothing and uniform items for serviceability.
-Items that cannot be reissued or are no longer serviceable will be disposed of pursuant to Inventory Control procedures.
+11.2 The following items are not required to be returned but must be properly disposed of by the exiting member:

+- · Shoes and boots

+- Whistles

+- Hats

+- Rank or collar insignias

+- Belt buckles

+- Hat shields

+- Service wreaths

+- Specialized unit pins

+- Name plates

+- Award ribbons

+- Neckties and clasps

+- Rain gear

+- Belt keepers

+- Sam Brown Belts

+- Manuals and books (except the MDTA Police Directives Manual and Field Reporting System).

-11.3 All returned items are to be documented on the Clothing and Equipment Out-Processing Record and at the completion of the inventory the employee will sign and receive a copy of the completed Clothing and Equipment Out-Processing Record.
+- 11.3 All returned items are to be documented on the Clothing and Equipment Out-Processing Record and at the completion of the inventory the employee will sign and receive a copy of the completed Clothing and Equipment Out-Processing Record..

-11.4 The Clothing and Equipment Out-Processing Record will be used to verify all "controlled" items have been returned in proper operating condition to the appropriate Detachment/Unit Commander.
+- 11.4 The Clothing and Equipment Out-Processing Record will be used to verify all "controlled" items have been returned in proper operating condition to the appropriate Detachment/Unit Commander.

-11.5 Once all items listed on the MDTA Police Clothing and Equipment Out-Processing Record have been accounted for, both the exiting individual and the Detachment /Unit Commander, or his/her designee, will sign the form.
+- 11.5 Once all items listed on the MDTA Police Clothing and Equipment Out-Processing Record have been accounted for, both the exiting individual and the Detachment /Unit Commander, or his/her designee, will sign the form.

-11.6 Personnel who are unable to return all issued equipment will submit a Special Report identifying the items(s) and why it is not being returned.
+- 11.6 Personnel who are unable to return all issued equipment will submit a Special identifying the items(s) and why it is not being returned.

-11.7 The signed MDTA Police Clothing and Equipment Out-Processing Record, the exiting person's Auxiliary File from the Detachment/Unit, and any Specials related to missing equipment will be forwarded through the chain of command to the Commander of the Support Services Division.
+- 11.7 The signed MDTA Police Clothing and Equipment Out-Processing Record, the exiting person's Auxiliary File from the Detachment/Unit, and any Specials related to missing equipment will be forwarded through the chain of command to the Commander of the Support Services Division.

-11.8 The Support Services Division Commander will determine if the exiting individual will be held financially accountable for the missing item(s).
+- 11.8 The Support Services Division Commander will determine if the exiting individual will be held financially accountable for the missing item(s).

-11.9 The MDTA Police Clothing and Equipment Out-Processing Record, the exiting employees Auxiliary File from the Detachment/Unit, and any Specials, if applicable, must be received by the Commander of the Support Services Division before the employee's retirement credentials will be issued.
+- 11.9 The MDTA Police Clothing and Equipment Out-Processing Record, the exiting employees Auxiliary File

+from the Detachment/Unit, and any Specials, if applicable, must be received by the Commander of the Support Services Division before the employee's retirement credentials will be issued.